 Children & Teens FAQ

 Your Omega experience can be shared by the whole family.
-We encourage you to bring your children and teens.

 To ensure age-appropriate learning for all, we require children ages 4-12 to be enrolled in our Children's Program or supervised by a babysitter (see below).
 We also offer a limited number of workshops for children and teens.